samueldanso/swaptel/README.md

 Authentication: Nextauth for  wallet authentication.

-Wallet Creation: Web3auth for wallet creation.

 Styling: TailwindCSS and Shadchan UI for a clean and user-friendly interface.

-#Challenges:
+# Challenges:

 How it can be improved:  text-based features for offline use cases to deepen the reach into remote users and target communities.

-#Future Outcomes:
+# Future Outcomes:

 Our product feature roadmap is divided into online initiatives that build on the functionality of the product online, as well as offline initiatives that offer text-based functionality.
 Online initiatives include notification links for repeating frequent transfers, internal messaging and group creation for split expenses and targeted savings, and impact fundraising.
  After the basic use case of transfers to gain traction, educational content can progressively introduce an advanced suite of features in a toggle switch to pro version that offers inter-currency swaps, bulk transaction scheduling for merchant services, as well as other products.
+ (In view: Wallet Creation: Web3auth for wallet creation.)

+# Presentation File
 https://www.canva.com/design/DAFt8Kt-r9I/AWY0jeG0G1L8qBOYG4Yg9g/edit?utm_content=DAFt8Kt-r9I&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton